Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Override-Policy-Assignment-Parameters.md

 - Policy Assignment name to override (e.g. Deny-Subnet-Without-Nsg).
 You can get this name from either the policy assignment in the Policy blade on the Azure Portal, or by looking in the [archetype definitions](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/blob/main/modules/archetypes/lib/archetype_definitions)
 - The scope where the policy assignment is deployed (e.g. `corp` or `landing-zones`).
 You can find this information in the name of the file of the [archetype definitions](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/tree/e4019d8f8943cc341ba8fd13ba29c105d48031d1/modules/archetypes/lib/archetype_definitions)
 - The parameter you would like to change (e.g. `effect` or `ACRPublicIpDenyEffect`).
-If you are changing the assignment of a policy set definition, you can find the parameter name in the definition file(https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/blob/main/modules/archetypes/lib/policy_set_definitions/policy_set_definition_es_deny_publicpaasendpoints.tmpl.json#L86)
+If you are changing the assignment of a policy set definition, you can find the parameter name in the [definition file](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/blob/main/modules/archetypes/lib/policy_set_definitions/policy_set_definition_es_deny_publicpaasendpoints.tmpl.json#L86)

 ### Within an archetype_config_overrides block

-Parameters of built-in policies can be changed with the archectype definition.
+Parameters of built-in policies can be changed with the archetype definition.
 We will use the `Deny-Subnet-Without-Nsg` and `Deny-Public-Endpoints` policy assignments as an example.
 Let's say you would like to update the policy effects for those policies.
 First, it's important to understand where the policy is assigned.
 If the policy is assigned to landing zones, the `landing-zones` archetype needs to be overwritten.
 When the policy is assigned to corp, the `corp`, archetype needs to be overwritten like so:

 ```hcl
 module "enterprise_scale" {